SETI/rms-opus/import/README.md

 		 cd ../deploy
 		 fab cache_reboot tests

+- run the api endpoint tests

+		cd ../tests
+		python api_tests.py

 ## 	If tests all pass on dev, the next steps describe how to deploy to production

 1. Transfer the new data database to production
 	 ..this is run on pds-dev, it only operates one way, from pds-dev to pds-tools

+	 Note: if you get paramiko errors here, activate the virtualenv in opus_admmin/import

 		cd import
 		fab dump transfer build import_new_volumes